jinghuazhao/Computational-Statistics/docs/LANGUAGES.md

 ## CodeGPT

-We could install `Visual Studio Code`, add CodeGPT extension; under Windows Ctrl-Shit-P we saarch `CodeGPT: Set API Key` to key in the key from <https://platform.openai.com/account/api-keys>.
+We could install `Visual Studio Code`, add CodeGPT extension; `Ctrl-Shit-P` we saarch `CodeGPT: Set API Key` to key in the key from <https://platform.openai.com/account/api-keys>.
 We could sign up/in from <https://platform.openai.com/overview>, e.g., via MicrsoSoft account.

 Then we create a file, start with a comment, e.g., '# to draw a forest plot' and Ctrl-Shift-i to obtain the code.